Sleepy Tripp

-Ron "Sleepy" Tripp is an American Hall of Fame midget car driver.
+Ron "Sleepy" Tripp (born August 13, 1953) is an American Hall of Fame midget car driver.
 Tripp got his nickname as a youth when he would fall asleep in his quarter midget car while waiting for his next race to start.

 Midget car career

 Tripp won the 1975 and 1976 United States Automobile Club (USAC) National Midget championships.
 He stayed on the national tour for several more years before he started racing in the Western States series, on the West Coast.
 He consistently placed first or second in the series points, winning championships in 1983, 1985, 1987, 1988, 1990, 1991 and 1992.
 He reached his 100th win May 2, 1998 at Ventura Raceway.
 Sleepy sits on top of the Western States feature list with 104 wins.

 He also had 59 National Midget car victories, which places him fifth on USAC's all-time National Midget Car series feature winners list.
 And those 59 National USAC total victories, placing him 11th on USAC's all-time National career feature victory leaders list.
 His combined National, Western and Regional USAC wins have him the winningest driver in midgets.
 With over 250 career wins to his name.